 In certain circumstances lower or higher values may apply e.g. non-urban areas and direct connection at a substation.
-In these cases, and in the case of supply at high voltage, the electricity distributor will advise the customer on the appropriate conditions in writing.
+In these cases, and in the case of supply at high voltage, the <a href="https://electricity.night in the distribution system.
+To achieve this, the electricity distributor will require all protection devices to be coordinated or graded with the service protection device(s).
+Refer to section 4, which provides the requirements for low-voltage switchboards rated above 100A.